adriangs1996/wintry/README.md

 Hello, friend, welcome to winter.
 You may have stumble with this project searching for a python web framework, well, not quite, but you almost got what you want.

-Pherhaps you know many other frameworks, pherphas you know Django, or maybe Flask, or hopefully FastAPI.
+Pherhaps you know many other frameworks, pherhaps you know Django, or maybe Flask, or hopefully FastAPI.
 And odds are that you are willing to take a new project for a ride with a new alternative.
 Well, winter is this, your new alternative, one that do not push you out of your confort zone, but do not take the "written before" path.